 From a young age, students are schooled in the art of essay-writing and how to structure written arguments.
 One such example is the PEEL framework (point, evidence, explanation, link to question) which often sees candidates through their schoolwork, exams, university entrance tests and beyond.

-Below are the five steps to constructing a solid oral argument during an interview:
+In this guide, we take you through the four steps to constructing a solid oral argument during an Interview.

 1. Pause for thought

 Whereas in an essay you will have ample thinking time before you put pen to paper, in an Interview, you will have a fraction of the same time to come up with an answer to a question.

 This can be intimidating, and so many candidates launch straight into an answer rather than risk an awkward 20 seconds of silence with their Interviewers whilst they consider the question.